MidnightDreamerX17/skill20/Skills/SkillDetails/ChiFist.md

 Seimitsu Ken: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to add +4 to the accuracy and damage of one attack.

 Tenrai Ken: If the character also has the Chi Mysticism skill, then they can spend two Chi Power Points to do a melee attack against one enemy within visual range.

+## Learning From Party Members

+Average Gold Cost: 500

+Average Training Time for 1st Skill Level: 3 months

+Access to trees, wooden and brick pillars, and other objects for practicing the strength of one's fist.
+Mystically-infused items to attempt to strike.
+The trainer must have Chi Fist Level 10.